explaingit

 USE CASE 3

-Block ads and trackers at the network level for all devices connected to your VPN.
+Block ads at the network level for all devices connected through your VPN server.

 USE CASE 4